Digital convenience has raised the bar in private banking, but trust is still won in the moments where a client needs calm, context, and judgement.

 There is a difference between data that demonstrates capability, and data that helps a client make a decision.

-Dom notes that advisers have always had to separate what is useful from what merely looks sophisticated, and that the best communications reinforce the long-term plan, what risk controls are in place, and why the strategy still makes sense.
+Advisers have always had to separate what is useful from what merely looks sophisticated, and the best communications reinforce the long-term plan, what risk controls are in place, and why the strategy still makes sense.

 Consumer Duty: From Disclosure to Understanding